What's new for admins in Office 2016

 Outlook 2016 adds support for multi-factor authentication (MFA)

 Multi-factor authentication (MFA) is now available in Outlook through integration with the Active Directory Authentication Library (ADAL).
-For more information, see Plan multi-factor authentication for Outlook 2016 for Windows.
+For more information, see Plan multi-factor authentication.

 Outlook 2016 now requires Autodiscover to be configured